syedasharali/Calculator-GUI/README.md

 - Python 3.x
 - Tkinter
 - Pillow

+## Features

+- Play against a computer opponent who is skilled and makes non-random moves.
+- Play against your friend on the same board.

 ## How to Play
 - The game is played on a 3x3 grid.